Ibtoihi Hadhari

-Ibtoihi Hadhari (born 3 October 2003) is a Comorian professional football player who plays for Excelsior Virton.
+Ibtoihi Hadhari (born 3 October 2003) is a professional football player who plays for Championnat National 1 club Créteil.
+Born in France, he represents Comoros internationally.

 International career

 He received youth caps for the Comoros.

 Ibtoihi Hadhari made his international debut for the Comoros on 1 September 2021 during the 7-1 friendly win against the Seychelles, their biggest win ever.
 Wearing number 9, Hadhari replaced Faïz Selemani and delivered an assist during the game.